DivergentClouds/tundra/readme.txt

   ; push the next address to the stack and jump to imm ; has no effect if CMP flag is set
   CALLI src

+  ; call imm if dest and src are equal
+  CEQRI dest, src, imm

+  ; call imm2 if dest and imm1 are not equal
+  CNEI dest, imm1, imm2

+  ; call imm if dest and src are not equal
+  CNERI dest, src, imm

+  ; call imm2 if dest and imm1 are equal
+  CEQI dest, imm1, imm2

   ; call imm if dest and src are equal, assert dest and src are positive CEQPRI dest, src, imm